Admission requirements and deadlines

 The Ohio Assessments for Educators

 The Ohio Assessments for Educators assess the content-area and professional (pedagogical) knowledge of candidates who are seeking initial Ohio educator licensure or adding a new licensure area.
 The assessments are aligned with Ohio Academic Content Standards and Common Core State Standards.
 Ohio licensure candidates are required to successfully complete only ONE assessment of professional (pedagogical) knowledge for their first license.
 The addition of other licensure areas or endorsements will require only successful completion of the associated content-area assessment.
 Beginning in September 2013, the Ohio Assessments for Educators began to replace the Praxis II series as the required Ohio educator licensure assessments, except for world languages, which will continue to utilize the ACTFL Oral Proficiency Interview (OPI) and Writing Proficiency Test (WPT).

 To register and for more information about the OAE (Ohio Assessment for Educators) visit: https://www.oh.nesinc.com/

 Ohio Resident Educator Program

-The Ohio Resident Educator program is a four-year induction program that provides ongoing support to Ohio’s new teachers throughout their residency.
+The Ohio Resident Educator program is a two-year induction program that provides ongoing support to Ohio’s new teachers throughout their residency.